How to Improve Hammer Mill Performance in Abrasive Applications

 What applications benefit most from TiC hammers?

-Cement plants, limestone processing, aggregates, and mining operations with high abrasion and impact.
+Cement plants, limestone processing, aggregates, and mining operations with underlying abrasion and impact.

 Do TiC inserts affect product output?